remykusters/Trajectory_analysis/README.md

 https://competitions.codalab.org/competitions/23601#learn_the_details-the-andi-workshop

 # Neural network architecture
-We use a multi-task feed-forward neural network with N different features that characterize the trajectory and use a simple architecture as described below to perform the classification of the trajectory.
+We use a multi-task feature-forward neural network with N different features that characterize the trajectory and use a simple architecture as described below to perform the classification of the trajectory.

 ![multi_task_network](multi_task_network.png)